lennertjansen/lennertjansen.github.io/_pages/about.md

 I'm fascinated by intelligence and both its artificial and biological emergence.

-I love music, writing, and language learning.
+I love music, writing, and languages (human and computer).